erik-mansson/wio-graphical-data-logger/README.md

 ### Installation notes
+To transfer the program to your Wio Terminal device, you need to install the Arduino IDE on a regular computer and connect the Wio to the computer with a USB cable.
+Further instructions on this initial configuration can be found in [https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/#getting-started](Seeed Studio's tutorial).

-For the Arduino IDE to open the program, the repository folder needs to be renamed to match the file name, i.e. "wio_graphical_data_logger".
+For the Arduino IDE to open the program, the repository folder needs to be renamed to match the file name, i.e. "wio_graphical_data_logger" (underscores were just not allowed in the Github repository name).

 This project depends on the following non-standard-Arduino libraries:
 * "Seeed Arduino FS" https://wiki.seeedstudio.com/Wio-Terminal-FS-Overview/